Institute for Public Health Innovation (IPHI) Logo

 • Tazewell counties.

-The Network will draw on the community’s strengths and assets to address challenges to perinatal health care by completing a regional perinatal health gap analysis, developing a perinatal health care coordination blueprint to enhance organizational/regional capacity, and identifying resources.
+The Network leveraged the community’s strengths and assets to address challenges in perinatal healthcare.
+The team conducted a regional perinatal health gap analysis, developed a perinatal healthcare coordination blueprint to enhance organizational and regional capacity, and identified resources.

-To learn more about the Rural Health Network Development Planning and how you can contribute to this important initiative, please contact Senior Program Manager Rebecca Epstein at [email protected].
+To learn more about the Rural Health Network Development Planning, please contact Senior Program Manager Rebecca Epstein at [email protected].

 The Equity Equation